Skin Health as a Source of Dignity, Care, and Everyday Well-being

 [Read the full story here →]

-A brief overview of the project's purpose, priorities, and approach to public health, education, regulation, and professional identity.
+A concise overview of the project’s purpose, priorities, and approach across public health, education, regulation, and professional identity.

 [Read the Executive Summary →]